 Remove from the heat and stir in the peas, prosciutto, and orecchiette.
 Season to taste with salt and pepper.

 Transfer the orecchiette and sauce to individual bowls.
-Sprinkle with the feta and as many chile flakes as you like and serve.
+Crumble the feta over the orecchiette, sprinkle with as many chile flakes as you like, and serve.

 - Fill a sauce pot with water for the orecchiette.

 - Snap off the woody ends from the asparagus.